 Step 4: Select the Image option, then click Image in cell.

 Step 5: Browse to the picture you wish to insert, then click the Select button at the bottom-left of the window.

-If you are familiar with “locking” an image in Microsoft Excel, this is the Google Sheets equivalent to locking an image to a cell.
+If you are familiar with “locking” an image in Microsoft Excel, then this is the equivalent method of how to lock an image in Google Sheets.

 The picture will be sized based on the current size of the cell.
 If you increase the row height or the column width, the picture size will change as well.
 Note, however, that the adjusted row height will not carry over if you re-sort your data and the picture moves to a different row.

 Kermit Matthews is a freelance writer based in Philadelphia, Pennsylvania with more than a decade of experience writing technology guides.
 He has a Bachelor’s and Master’s degree in Computer Science and has spent much of his professional career in IT management.